sBuiltaJr/PyScheduler/README.md

 ## Self-Hosting
 PyScheduler can be self-hosted with the following dependencies:
 - Python 3.10 (for encoding handling)
-- mariadb 15.1 (older versions/other DBs may work)
+- mongoDB 6.0 (older versions/other DBs may work)
 - Pip 22.0.2
 - Discord.py 2.0.1
-- MariaDB Connector/C
+- PyMongo 4.2.0
-- mariadb (python) 1.1.4

 Newer versions of the above may also work.

 The following OS's have been tested for self hosting:
 - Windows 10 21H2
 - Ubuntu 20.04
-- Ubuntu 22.04
 - MacOS Monterey 12.5.1

 Other OS's are not expressly supported and no effort will be made into porting